 Figure 8: Analysis of the surface wind field and surface PM2.5 concentrations during the 30 January 2017 lake breeze event.
-The last panel shows a smoothed vertical profile of PM2.5 concentrations from observations on a local news helicopter taken in the northern part of the basin.
+The last panel shows a smoothed vertical profile of PM2.5 concentrations from observations on the KSL-TV news helicopter taken in the northern part of the basin.

-4.4 Synoptically-forced lake exchange
+4.4 Synoptically-Forced Lake Exchange

 A schematic of the wind field and particulate concentrations during a synoptically-forced lake exchange event is shown in Fig. 9.
 In the morning of 3 February 2017, strong southerly flow scoured out the pollution from the Salt Lake basin, starting at the benches (0500 MST), and eventually eroding the entire PCAP in the basin (0730 MST).
 Polluted air was pushed north over the Great Salt Lake.